odgalvin/bleeding-edge-toolchain/README.md

 don't use it to perform a clean build
 - `--skip-documentation` will skip building html/pdf documentation in the subprojects, by default - if this option is not provided - the documentation is built, requiring texlive/texinfo
+- `--skip-gdb` will skip building GDB, by default - if this option is not provided - GDB is downloaded and built, requiring Python
+- `--skip-libc` will skip building a standard C library, by default - if this option is not provided - `newlib` is downloaded and built
 - `--skip-nano-libraries` will skip building of "nano" libraries, by default - if this option is not provided - "nano" libraries will be built, making the whole process take significantly longer
 - `--quiet` will make the build slightly less noisy